alexec/www.alexecollins.com/source/2014-07-05-gatling-for-jmeter-refugees.html.md

 ---
 title: Gatling for JMeter Refugees
 date: 2014-07-05 08:04 UTC
-tags:
+tags: gatling, scala, performance, jmeter, testing
 ---
 I've recently been looking at Gatling as an alternative to JMeter (something I've used a lot in the past) for load testing.
-I want to test at least 10,000 concurrent users, and I knew from using JMeter that I would need to use many more nodes than the six we had in the post.
+I want to test at least 10,000 concurrent users, and I knew from using JMeter that I would need to use many more nodes than the six we had in the past.

 Here are some notes I've made.